 2. Club Aspire Lounge Heathrow Terminal 3

-The lounge looks nice with lots of woods (floor, tables etc) and sofa seating along with dining table seating.
+The lounge looks nice with lots of woods (floor, tables, etc) and sofa seating along with dining table seating.
 There are ‘Rest Pods’, which are free-to-use day beds but they are often full.

-The breakfast is good with hot dishes like scrambled eggs, hash browns, bacon, sausages etc and the drinks, alcoholic and non-alcoholic are plentiful.
+The breakfast is good with hot dishes like scrambled eggs, hash browns, bacon, sausages, etc and the drinks, alcoholic and non-alcoholic are plentiful.
 It also has showers and Bliss Spa facilities for an extra charge.

 3. Plaza Premium Arrivals Lounge Heathrow Terminal 3

 Plaza Premium Arrivals Lounge T3 is a paid arrivals lounge located landside outside the terminal, by Bus Stop 17 and 18.
-You can get in for free if you hold a dragon pass or an AMEX Platinum card or you can pay for access from around £40.
+You can get in for free if you hold a dragon pass or an AMEX Platinum card or you can pay for access from around £40 GBP.
 This small arrivals lounge has seats and 11 showers.

 In January 2020, the Plaza Premium Arrivals lounge in Heathrow T3 also joined the Priority Pass lounge card program, which means you can gain access with your Priority pass

 This is a great lounge if you want a quick wash and change, after a long flight landing in Heathrow Terminal 3.
 If you are flying Business with Virgin Atlantic and Delta, you can use their Revivals Lounge.
-American Airlines also has its arrivals lounge in the terminal, but this AA lounge is not open to oneworld Sapphire and British Airways Executive Club Silver members who are travelling in Economy or Qantas First and Business Class passengers.
+American Airlines also has its arrivals lounge in the terminal, but this AA lounge is not open to oneworld Sapphire and British Airways Executive Club Silver members who are traveling in Economy or Qantas First and Business Class passengers.

-Plaza Premium Arrivals Lounge Heathrow is small with varied seating, magazines and a continental breakfast buffet.
+Plaza Premium Arrivals Lounge Heathrow is small with varied seating, magazines, and a continental breakfast buffet.
 It also has showers which can be very useful.

 4. American Express Centurion Lounge Terminal 3